apache/flink/docs/content.zh/release-notes/flink-1.13.md

 ##### [FLINK-21819](https://issues.apache.org/jira/browse/FLINK-21819)

-The Swift FileSystem is no longer being actively developed and has been removed from the project and distribution.
+The Swift filesystem is no longer being actively developed and has been removed from the project and distribution.

 ### Monitoring & debugging